VFW, American Legion honors Revolutionary War veteran

 A military recognition was held for him at the enclosed family cemetery where the lieutenant's body, as well as members of his family, are buried.

-According to papers that were part of an application for the Daughters of the American Revolution in 1919, Alexander was born in North Carolina and joined the 10° North Carolina regiment on the 10th of May, 1781, and was commissioned as an ensign.
+According to papers that were part of an application for the Daughters of the American Revolution, in 1919, Alexander was born in North Carolina and joined the 10° North Carolina regiment on May 10, 1781, and was commissioned as an ensign.

-On the eight day of September, 1781, he was promoted to the rank of lieutenant and transferred to the Fourth North Carolina Regiment on the sixth of February, 1782.
+On the eight day of September, 1781, he was promoted to the rank of lieutenant and transferred to the Fourth North Carolina Regiment on Feb.
+6 1782.
 He continued active service until the end of the war.

 Eventually, Alexander moved to the Farmington area and helped draw the boundaries of Farmington and St. Francois County.
 As a farmer, he reportedly owned some 700 acres of land that apparently reached into St. Francois County.

-Reportedly, some of the property from this farm was later owned by the Harrington family and now the Parkland Health Center, as well as the nationally recognized Americare Senior Living.
+Reportedly, some of the property from this farm was later owned by the Harrington family and now the Parkland Health Center, as well as Americare Senior Living.

+Descendants of Lt.
+Alexander are planning additional family recognitions in the future.